The purpose of the website:

 The annual interest-based budget has been averaging about US$80,000 (net of taxes) in equivalent Tajik Somonis.
 The interest rate on 5-year TDs has been fluctuating around 10%.

-To date, OSVS has cumulatively received from DFC a Grant of US 1,583,226 (including monthly TD interest incomes and starting expenses) .
+To date, OSVS has cumulatively received from DFC a Grant of US 1,616,173 (including cumulative annual Term Deposit interests to date and starting expenses) .

-OSVS will be stay in operation until around 2058 and so with the additoonal future interest income, the cumulative Grant will grow to be close to US$4 million.
+OSVS will be stay in operation until around 2058+ and so with the additoonal future interest income, the cumulative Grant is estimated to grow close to US$4 million.

 f) How OSVS is Managed: